Ways to Give

 - Alumni Coffee Club

-With great enthusiasm, we present the opportunity to participate in The Next Generation Annual Campaign for the 2019-2020 school year.
+With great enthusiasm, we present the opportunity to participate in The Next Generation Annual Campaign for this school year.
 Your gift ensures that the next generation will know the Lord through the vibrant ministry of St. Croix Lutheran.
-Annual Campaign gifts impact SCL’s exceptional academics, arts, athletics, service and many other vital programs.
+Annual Campaign gifts impact SCLA’s exceptional academics, arts, athletics, service and many other vital programs.

 Through the years, St. Croix Lutheran Academy has expanded its facilities and programs from the basement of St. James Lutheran Church in 1958, to a campus on Crusader Avenue in 1960, to its present location at 1200 Oakdale Avenue in 1992.
 By God’s grace, SCLA has remained STRONG to serve.